 - If you think someone is at risk of assault or abuse, you should consider it an emergency and act to support that person.
 You can call the police or ask for help from other people, intervene directly if safe, or create a distraction to help remove the potential victim from the situation.

-- The UCSB CARE office provides confidential support and advocacy to students who have experienced sexual assault, relationship abuse, and stalking.
+- The UCSB CARE office provides confidential support and advocacy to students, staff, and faculty who have experienced sexual assault, relationship abuse, and stalking.
 Call (805) 893-4613 any time (24/7) for confidential help.
 CARE website: wgse.sa.ucsb.edu/care.